andrewpkitchin/andrewpkitchin.github.io/_posts/2025-04-13-attribution-part-four.md

 ---
 layout: post
-title: "it's not just the destination, it's the journeys"
+title: "it's not just the destination, it's the journey"
 date: 2025-04-13
 permalink: /attribution-part-four.md
 series: "the attribution problem"